getodk/docs/docs/central-api-submission-management.rst

                   - string

+                    .. raw:: html

-                    ISO date format. ``null``\  when the Submission is first created, then updated when the Submission's XML data or metadata is updated.
+                      <p>ISO date format. <code>null</code> when the Submission is first created, then updated when the Submission's XML data or metadata is updated.</p>

                     Example: ``2018-03-21T12:45:02.312Z``
                 * - currentVersion